We help divorcing and separating clients

 Educating Yourself About Divorce

-1. Before committing, learn as much as you can about divorce, available divorce process options, and working with divorce lawyers.
+1. Before committing, learn as much as you can about divorce and available process options.

 A good place to start is our Divorce Options

 page, that discusses what is available, so you can make the best choice for yourself.

 2. Call us to make an appointment for a no-obligation consultation, so you can:

 Explore what may be most important for you in your future.

 Understand your options and evaluate which one(s) may be best for your unique situation.

 Identify the factors that will help you determine whether a Collaborative Divorce, mediation, or another process is best for your unique circumstances—what might be right for someone else may not be right for you.